Saeedboushakra/eslint-plugin-007/README.md

 6. avoid-return-mapping is to enforce Array Mapping outside JSX return statement.
 7. enums-styling is to enforce consistent Enums naming.
 8. boolean-naming is to enforce consistent Boolean naming.
-9. actions-grouping is to enforce grouping of 'on' actions together and 'handle' actions together.
+9. group-functions is to enforce consistent grouping and ordering for functions.